-Periodontal Disease in Murray, Utah
+Periodontal Disease in Salt Lake City, Utah

 There are many options to enhance support for your teeth and to restore your bone to a healthy level.
 We will be happy to discuss those options with you.

 What are the benefits of this procedure?
 Eliminating existing bacteria and regenerating bone and tissue helps to reduce pocket depth and repair damage caused by the progression of periodontal disease.